 2015 Guide for Group Practices Reporting via PQRS GPRO Using an EHR – This beginner-level fact sheet was developed to assist PQRS group practices participating in GPRO reporting using a direct EHR product or Data Submission Vendor.

 2015 PQRS GPRO Criteria – This document outlines how to determine group size, criteria for participation through PQRS GPRO, registration information, and resources for additional information about the 2015 PQRS GPRO.

 Understanding the 2015 Medicare Payment Adjustments – This guide provides a general overview of the 2015 payment adjustments for CMS Medicare quality reporting.

-2015 CAH-II Reporting for PQRS - CMS has packaged several documents containing information that is relevant to Critical Access Hospitals (CAHs) billing under Method II in relation to PQRS.
+CAH-II Reporting for PQRS - CMS has packaged several documents containing information that is relevant to Critical Access Hospitals (CAHs) billing under Method II in relation to 2014 and 2015 PQRS.

 2015 PQRS Participation and Payment Adjustment for Providers Who Rendered Services at Independent Diagnostic Testing Facilities (IDTFs) and Independent Labs (ILs) – CMS has updated information for EPs rendering services at IDTFs and ILs.
 Please see this document for details.